hasibzunair/masksup-segmentation/README.md

 # MaskSup

-This is official code for our BMVC 2022 paper:<br>
+This is official code for our BMVC 2022 Oral paper:<br>
 [Masked Supervised Learning for SemanticSegmentation](https://arxiv.org/abs/2210.00923)
 <br>